M101, The Pinwheel Galaxy

 Click image for full size version

 This galaxy is catalogued as M101, but is commonly referred to as the Pinwheel Galaxy.
 It is close to the handle of the Big Dipper.
 I have always found this a particularly difficult target to image well.
-For this image, I combined light that was gathered in 2022 and 2023 for a combined total of 36hr45min.
-I also used some new tools and techniques added to my workflow over the pastd couple of years.
+For this image, I combined light that was gathered in 2023 and 2026 for a combined total of 38hr45min.

 M101 is large — much bigger than our own Milky Way galaxy — and relatively close (22 million light years or so).
 The asymmetry in M101 is thought to be due to a near-collision with another galaxy a long time ago.
 This probably triggered extensive star formation, showing up as bright blue clusters within the spiral arms.
 The pink structures are nebulae, similar to the Orion nebula in our own Milky Way galaxy.
 Dozens of other galaxies that lie far in the background are spread throughout this image.
 Many of them are quasars (quasi-stellar radio sources) that are moe than 10 billion light years away!
 Check out the annotated image for their catalogue designations.